leonelngande/leonelngande.github.io/_posts/2020-06-30-how-to-set-nullable-types-in-php-7-1-x.md

 hidden: false
 title: How to Set Nullable Types in PHP >= 7.1.x
 author: Leonel Elimpe
-excerpt: To set a function parameter or return type as nullable, add a question mark in front of the type declaration.
 tags:
   - PHP
 last_modified_at: 2020-06-30 01:28:05